M-Akbas/M-Akbas/README.md

 ## 🌐 What i currently do

-Here's what I'm currently focused on:

 - I'm engaged in exciting Front-End projects.
-- I'm building proejcts with node.js and express.js to enhance my skill set.
+- I'm building proejcts with node.js and express.js.
-- I'm an early riser, always driven and constantly learning in the tech world.
+- I'm an early riser.

 ## ✨ Fun Facts
 - Favorite Movie: Back to the Future.